BinomialLLC/crunch/README.md

 crunch/crnlib v1.04 - Advanced DXTn texture compression library
-Copyright (C) 2010-2017 Richard Geldreich, Jr. and Binomial LLC http://binomial.info
+Copyright (C) 2010-2017 Richard Geldreich, Jr., Tenacious Software, and Binomial LLC http://binomial.info

+Note: Crunch was originally released with a copyright of "Richard Geldreich, Jr. and Tenacious Software LLC".
+Tenacious Software LLC as an entity no longer exists.

 For bugs or support contact Binomial <info@binomial.info>.

-Please note that crunch is unsupported software. **Basis** is the commercial successor to crunch, which has first-class support for LZ optimized RDO texture compression, much faster compression, and more GPU formats.
+Please note that crunch is unsupported software. **Basis** is the new commercial successor to crunch, which has first-class support for LZ optimized RDO texture compression, much faster compression, and more GPU formats.
 More info is on our website
 here: http://www.binomial.info/